sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic.md

 ### Mock Response

 A [Mock Response]({{< ref "product-stack/tyk-gateway/middleware/mock-response-middleware" >}}) is a simulated API response that can be returned by the API gateway without actually sending the request to the backend API.
-Mock responses are an integral feature for API development, enabling developers to emulate API behaviour without the need for upstream execution.
+Mock responses are an integral feature for API development, enabling developers to emulate API behavior without the need for upstream execution.

 ### Request Body Transform